 The main assessment items will be the last four, particularly the last three.
 In these categories, I award 15 points for something "good," 20 points for something that "shows spark."
 I may even award 25 points for something that is outstanding.

 Due Dates

-- Proposal: April 15
+- Proposal: April 14

-- Presentation: May 7 or May 9
+- Presentation: May 9

-- Written Project: May 17
+- Written Project: May 19

 Some Topics to Consider